 The Zambezi National Park covers an area of 56,000km² and forms the border between Zimbabwe and Zambia for most of its length.

-This scenic National Park supports a lush riverside bush in which bushbuck and duiker seek shade and protection.
+The small but very scenic National Park supports a lush riverside bush in which bushbuck and duiker seek shade and protection.
 The Zambezi River is famous for its bream and tiger fish as well as numerous other species of fish.

 It, however, offers good game viewing opportunities with a wide variety of larger mammal species, including lion, elephant, buffalo, giraffe, zebra.

-The park is also home to several species of antelope, including eland, kudu, waterbuck, impala, and sable.
+The park is also home to several species of antelope, including eland, kudu, waterbuck, impala and sable.
 All this is within an easy and short distance of Victoria Falls.

 The 25 kilometre Chamabondo Game Drive in the southern area covers the rest of the park.
 The roads are in reasonable condition, but the park may be closed after heavy rains make the roads impassable.

-Safari On The Zambezi
+Canoeing On The Zambezi

 This is a relaxing and enjoyable time spent paddling past the banks of the Zambezi river, watching the birdlife and occasional animal coming for a drink, and taking in the beauty of the Zambezi waterway.